an easy annual poppy, papaver somniferum

 Some gardeners mix the tiny seeds with sand or even coffee grounds to make sowing easier, and other friends swear by buying two packets of each kind and sowing heavily to make sure they get the desired effect.

-THINKING OF a fall sowing?
-Order seeds now in a range of colors and flower forms, including some extravagant peony-style doubles:
+THINKING OF a fall or winter sowing?
+Order seeds now in a range of colors and flower forms, including some extravagant fringed types or peony-style doubles: